score-spec/docs/content/en/docs/Reference/score-cli/_index.md

 ## File defaults

-The following are defaults for the Platform CLI.
+The following are defaults for the Score implementation (CLI).

 ### `./score.yaml`